The Department of Recreation and Leisure Studies is a division of the Faculty of Health

 Together we can build a healthy future

-Committed to improving the quality of life for individuals and communities through innovative education and research activities, Applied Health Sciences is a leader in the development of strategies that prevent disease and injury, protect and promote healthy living, optimize physical ability, and improve well-being across the life course.
+Committed to improving the quality of life for individuals and communities through innovative education and research activities, the Faculty of Health is a leader in the development of strategies that prevent disease and injury, protect and promote healthy living, optimize physical ability, and improve well-being across the life course.